xchkcode0803/UExplore/README.md

 - Short-cut buttons highlighting common types of places
 - Path-finding and driving instruction between two intersections

+### Display of geographical features
+The following information of a city is displayed on the map without any user manipulation:
+- highways (yellow)
+- Water bodies including lakes, streams, ocean, river (blue)
+- Green Spaces (green)
+- Parks (green)
+- Island (green)
+- Golf course (green)

+To avoid visual clutter, more detailed information will only be displayed once zoom in.
+These include:
+- Street: major streets will be displayed at a moderate zoom level, whereas street names and minor streets will only be displayed at a close zoom level
+- Buildings

 ### Places of Interest search bar
 As shown below, there's a search bar with autocomplete that allows user to look for specific places of interest.
 All places with a matching name will be highlighted on the map once a place name is entered.